Table of Contents

 Variables are values which can be changed situation to situation in data.
 Quantitative variables provide a measurable value which is countable, e.g. we have taken a herd as data which means we have considered the number of sheep.
 The number of sheep in the herd is a measurable quantity, hence the variable is quantitative.
 Normally, three kinds of graphs are used for statistical representation i.e:

 - Box plot

 A histogram is a graphical display of statistical data by using rectangular bars for the presentation of the frequency of data items.
 A histogram slices up the quantitative variables with an equal width interval in a single rectangular bar or bin.
-The number of values have to be counted which fall in a single bar or bin.
+The number of values has to be counted which fall in a single bar or bin.

 There are two types of variables in a histogram; one is dependent and the other is independent.
 Dependent variables are plotted on a vertical axis, and independent variable on a horizontal axis of the graph.